-You need to submit a few impressive medical school recommendation letters to cinch your acceptance.
+You need to submit a few impressive to cinch your acceptance.
 Most medical schools ask for 2 to 3 recommendations, but a few may allow you to submit up to 6.
 The expected format and mode of delivery can vary from school to school, so make sure you check the admissions websites so you can make appropriate arrangements.
 There are three types of letters you can submit:

 To determine how many letters you need, and who should write them, make sure to review the recommendation letters requirement for each of the medical schools you’re applying to.
 This can vary from school to school.
 Some may ask for at least 2 letters from science professors while others ask for at least 1 non-academic referee.
 Medical schools can also specify different recommendation letter requirements depending on your current situation – for example, if you’re a returning student, currently working, they may ask for a mandatory recommendation from your current employer.
 Make sure you check the exact requirements for each school you’re applying to.

 Next, you should think back over your academic career and extracurricular activities to identify the key mentors who can attest to your capabilities and suitability for medical school.
 Ideally, you should have the following letters lined up prior to application season: